mitogh/Automatic-Cache/readme.md

 # On Cache Please

-> Because programmers are to lazy to write code repeated code, this utility helps to avoid to review a transient before the creation it does that automatically.
+> Because programmers are to lazy to write repeated code, this utility automatically storages the data of a callback in a transient to faster access the next time the data is accessed.

 ## Description